Fernando Jorge: New Flame Collection is Infused with Sensuous Energy

 Fernando Jorge Flame 18 carat yellow gold Fire ring

-Flame’s design allowed me to reconnect with curves and sensuality, elements that have always been at the forefront of my work, says the designer.
+Flame’s design allowed me to reconnect with curves and sensuality, elements that have always been at the forefront of my work.
 Looking back and looking forward, I drew inspiration from the colours and materials of my childhood.
 Paying tribute to our past and continuing to develop the unique craftsmanship embodied in our latest collections, Flame encapsulates the entire scope of my work.

 Fernando Jorge interprets flames as sensual, articulated golden curves